RaghavSinghal10/lora-sb/README.md

 ## Quickstart

-LoRA-SB is built on top of HuggingFace Transformers and PEFT libraries, making it incredibly easy to use.
+LoRA-SB is built on top of Hugging Face Transformers and PEFT libraries, making it incredibly easy to use.
 The following example demonstrates the minimal changes required to fine-tune a model using LoRA-SB.

 ```python
 from peft import LoraConfig, get_peft_model